-It was around this time that I was introduced to the National Astronomical Society of Canada – Niagara Centre.
+It was around this time that I was introduced to the Royal Astronomical Society of Canada – Niagara Centre.
 A local astronomy club about 15 minutes from home.
 It was there that I met some of the most helpful and knowledgeable astrophotographers I’ve ever met.

 I feel obligated to pay-it-forward and share my knowledge on this subject with beginner astrophotographers so that they can experience the joy and satisfaction of this addictive hobby.
 I still have a lot to learn, and that is half the fun.
 This blog is an outlet that not only helps others but strengthens my own interest in astronomy.